SSShooter/mind-elixir-core/readme.md

 [中文 README](https://github.com/ssshooter/mind-elixir-core/blob/master/readme.cn.md)

-Mind elixir is a free open source mind map core.
+Mind elixir is a open source JavaScript mind map core.
+You can use it with any frontend framework you like.

+Features:

 - Lightweight
 - High performance